 If I’m travelling during the day it will usually have homemade pesto, some cut celery, a salad made with chicken and roasted pumpkin and other salad goodies, dressed just before I’m about to eat with my mirin and sesame/dulse mix.
 In the esky will always be the nut and seed and dried fruit mix, along with apples (they are the easiest to travel with) and some homemade goodies.

-With regards to my nutrients, I do use the changing habits probiotics, colloidals, supreme green blend and inca inchi oil.
+With regards to my nutrients, I do use the Peak Performance and Inca Inchi Oil.
 If I travel in Australia and I’m only away around a week I rarely take them with me.
 The reason is because my nutritional stores are very good, the food I eat is very good, so my need for additional nutrients over a week should not be an issue.
 If I travel overseas or longer than a week, then I always take my greens, probiotics and colloidal minerals.
 My two dry food nutrients I put in plastic ziplock bag and I calculate approximately what my needs will be depending on the days I’m away.
 Whereas my colloidals must be in glass not plastic.
 I just get a smaller jar and put the amount in that I need for the time I’m away.
 The glass jar is then wrapped in some bubble wrap or socks – I’ve never had a breakage.

 You might be thinking that I take a lot away with me, but I can assure you that I am never overweight with my luggage and I’m succinct with everything I put in my bag.
 My main bag is never more than 17kg and by the time I’m home it’s a lot less because I’ve eaten most of it.
 Very convenient!

 Choosing meals at restaurants when there is no food available in the esky.